omgnetwork/android-sdk/README.md

     * `metadata`: Additional metadata embedded with the request
     * `encryptedMetadata`: Additional encrypted metadata embedded with the request

-A `TransactionRequest` object is passed to the success callback, you can generate its QR code representation using `transactionRequest.generateQRCode(size)`.
+A `TransactionRequest` object is passed to the success listener, you can generate its QR code representation using `transactionRequest.generateQRCode(size)`.

 ### Consume a transaction request
 The previously created `transactionRequest` can then be consumed: